-So, what do Redwerkers do to vanish all your doubts and concerns regarding outsourcing or not your software, app or any other digital product development?
+So, what do Redwerkers do to vanish all your doubts and concerns when outsourcing product development becomes a matter of choice.
 Check this list and make your deliberate choice!

 Second, we protect our client’s privacy and all his data privacy by signing a bilateral NDA where both parties foreknow disclosing information to one another that each intends to protect from further disclosure.
 Our Contract includes confidentiality clause as well to guarantee a complete discretion in keeping secret information.
 On top of that, the Contract considers “all rights reserved” clause by means of which all rights on the product developed go to the Client and we ensure an ultimate priority of holding the product.